 This feels like Aaron Rodgers‘ final season with Green Bay.
-That is, if he isn’t traded.
-The Packers front office doesn’t do enough to push for championships.
+It’s clear at this point that the Packers front office doesn’t do enough to push for championships.
 Winning only one Super Bowl apiece with Brett Favre and Rodgers is just awful.

 Because of how often Brady did it in New England, it’s easy to take for granted.
-Bear in mind that Drew Brees, for all the historic passing numbers he’s put up, has himself only gotten out of the NFC and secured a Super Bowl berth just once.
+Bear in mind that Drew Brees, for all the historic passing numbers he’s put up, has himself only secured a Super Bowl berth just once.
 Brady, in Year 1 with Tampa Bay, already did that.

 The Bucs played most of their championship season without stud nose tackle Vita Vea, who makes their run defense almost impossible to penetrate when he’s on the field.
-When Brady gets even more comfortable in coach Bruce Arians’ vertical passing system, it could really get difficult for whoever is facing the Bucs.
+With Brady in his age-44 season even more comfortable in coach Bruce Arians’ vertical passing system — and not playing on a torn MCL — Tampa is a real threat to repeat.

 The bar for this division isn’t very high.
 The Dallas Cowboys still have Mike McCarthy running things, which isn’t great in the year 2021, and their defense is unproven.
 Next.
 Until Daniel Jones proves himself as the New York Giants’ long-term answer at QB, their ceiling is limited, especially with a bad O-line in front of him.

 Unfortunately, it’s now up to Taylor Heinicke to take the reins while Fitzpatrick recovers from a hip injury.
-A deep cast of skill position players in running back Antonio Gibson and receivers Terry McLaurin, Curtis Samuel and rookie third-round pick Dyami Brown.
+A deep cast of skill position players features running back Antonio Gibson and receivers Terry McLaurin, Curtis Samuel, and rookie third-round pick Dyami Brown.
 Tight end Logan Thomas is no slouch as a pass-catcher, either.

 NFC Wild Card predictions: Seattle Seahawks, San Francisco 49ers, Arizona Cardinals

 The 49ers had so many free agents to negotiate, but managed extremely well, re-signing elite left tackle Trent Williams, which was really the move they had to make.
-Now, they’ll either start Jimmy Garoppolo at quarterback or Trey Lance under Kyle Shanahan’s watch after a blockbuster trade to move up to third overall in the 2021 NFL Draft.
+Now, they’re starting Jimmy Garoppolo at quarterback, but sprinkling in Trey Lance under Kyle Shanahan’s watch after a blockbuster trade to move up to third overall in the 2021 NFL Draft.